NikitaVert/Bellabeat-project/Analysis.md

 2) Poor diet.
 Some users might not be eating nutritious meals, eating too much or not eating enough.
 3) Lack of sleep build-up.
 Some people might be sleep-deprived for days so when they get a restful night they still might not feel fully refreshed.
 4) Medical conditions.
 Some people may have medical conditions preventing them from partaking in high-intensity activities.
 5) Personal preferences.
-Users might not be motivated enough to commit to the demanding physical activities.
+Users might not be motivated enough to commit to demanding physical activities.

 Recommendations:

 - Sleep-related recommendations were described in the previous section.
 - Provide users with plans for progressive overload where they can start with low-intensity activities and, with time, progress to higher-intensity exercises.
+- Help people increase sleep quality and decrease distractions.
+The information could be delivered through Bellabeat app and wearable devices could monitor sleep.
+- Help users manage their busy schedules and physical activities.
+- Provide dietary advices and recommendations, and help monitor nutrition and calorie intake.

 # References